 Here’s the bad news.
-I’ve been there, I know how this feels.
-Not only have I, thousands of people have.
-I know, you don’t believe that.
+I’ve been there.
+I know how this feels.
+Not only have I, but thousands of people also have.
+I know you don’t believe that.
 Right now, you think, “Nobody’s ever felt this way.”

 But yes, thousands upon thousands upon thousands have.
 I’ve worked with a ton of them myself.
-In addition to my own story, I’ve heard their stories and I can tell you this: What you feel right now, this intense positive emotion you’re feeling at the moment toward your lover, is not going to stay that way forever.
+So, in addition to my own story, I’ve heard their stories, and I can tell you this: What you feel right now, this intense positive emotion you’re feeling at the moment toward your lover, is not going to stay that way forever.

 I know you think it will; in fact, I know you believe it will.
-You’re looking at me thinking, “You’re an idiot.
+You’re looking at me, thinking, “You’re an idiot.
 You have no idea what you’re talking about.”
-That is exactly what I would have said when I was in the situation you’re in right now.
-But eventually it’s going to change.
+That is precisely what I would have said when I was in the situation you’re in right now.
+But eventually, it’s going to change.

 The 10-10-10 Rule to Follow When Choosing Between Lover Or Spouse

 So, think of it this way: 10-10-10, if you can be honest with yourself.
 That is: Whichever decision I make, how am I going to feel about it in 10 MINUTES, 10 MONTHS, and 10 YEARS?

-You can look at yourself in the mirror some day (or maybe you already have) and think, “Where’s the ‘me’ I used to be?
+You can look at yourself in the mirror someday (or maybe you already have) and think, “Where’s the ‘me’ I used to be?
 Where’s the good guy, the good gal; where’s the person I liked being?
 Why have I become somebody different?”
 When you change your beliefs and values, you become a different person.